About independent schools

 The finest schools strive to provide a learning environment that fosters innovative opportunities for all learning styles.
 Harbor’s mission clearly states that the focus is on the whole child.
 Through small class sizes and a time-tested approach, Harbor is able to draw the best efforts from every student.
 New ways to integrate technology are constantly employed into the already strong program, including the use of SMART boards, laptops, and iPads.

-Field trips such as our annual journeys to Frost Valley and either Gettysburg or Williamsburg not only foster independence in our students, they encourage team building and leadership skills.
+Field trips such as our annual journeys to Frost Valley and Greenkill and either Gettysburg or Williamsburg not only foster independence in our students, they encourage team-building and leadership skills.
 They provide opportunities for students to challenge themselves and take responsible risks in a safe environment.
 History field trips offer a chance to witness history and learn firsthand how cold it was on a March day in Williamsburg or how close George Pickett was to the Union lines during his infamous Pickett's Charge.
 Co-curricular opportunities such as these help motivate and interest students at each level.

 3. Do students get clear value from their education?